oprogramador/plezuro_js/doc/rst/source/tutorial/basics/operators/index.rst

 the last statement of the function you cannot put the semicolon.
 In such a case it would be a syntax error.

+The action of an operator depends of the type of the first argument.
+Is behaves in the same way like the method call.

 .. literalinclude:: ../../../../../../src/plezuro/doc/operators.plez